blue-jay/blue-jay.github.io.hugo/content/middleware/index.md

 }
 ```

-This is an example of the minimum requirements for middleware:
+This is an example of the minimum code required for middleware:

 ```go
 // Handler